SII-inpac-Chuangqi/darkshine-simulation/README.md

 # Data Recoding

-- The geometry will be saved in the output root file if set "save_geometry = true"
+- The geometry will be saved in the output root file if setting "save_geometry = true"
-- All the information about event will be stored as DEvent class.
+- All the information about events will be stored using the class DEvent.
-- For all Detector Hit (Trackers and Calorimeters), the output format is the same.
+- Hits in different detectors (trackers and calorimeters) share same output format.
 - **Units: MeV, mm, ns**

 ## Detector modules

 There are totally 4 detector modules:

-1. Tagging tracker ( 2 submodules )
+1. Tagging tracker (2 submodules)
-2. Recoiled tracker ( 2 submodules )
+2. Recoil tracker (2 submodules)
-3. ECAL center (ECAL_Center)
+3. ECal (ECAL_Center and ECAL_Outer)
-4. HCAL ( 3*3 = 9 submodules)
+4. HCal (3*3 = 9 submodules)

 ## MC truth particle selection criteria

-MC particles satisfied any one of the following conditions will be recorded in truth MC collection:
+MC particles satisfying any of the following conditions will be recorded in truth MC collection:

 - Initial particle (Track ID == 1)
 - Momentum > 1 GeV